KeraNew Review: Do Hair Pills Work?

 A medical review published in the Frontiers in Endocrinology journal documented that daily vitamin D doses over 4,000 IU per day can cause chronic toxicity, and KeraNew is just one of many potential sources of vitamin D in an American consumer’s diet (which may include other supplements like multivitamins and fortified foods).

-The remaining active ingredients which are mostly botanicals, are shown below:
+The remaining active ingredients, which are mostly botanicals, are shown below:

-KeraNew botanical ingredients
+KeraNew botanical ingredients list

 Keratin was shown in a 2014 clinical trial to reduce hair loss, improve hair brightness and improve hair tensile strength at the same dose as is included in KeraNew.